MHD Turbulence: A Biased Review: Dynamic Alignment, Perpendicular Cascade, and Intermittency

 In a further blow to the conjecture \exref{eq:align_uncert}, it turns out that the alignment angle between the Elsasser fields at any given scale is {\em anticorrelated} with their amplitudes \citep{mallet15}, supporting the view that the dynamical alignment is indeed {\em dynamical}, being brought about by the mutual shearing of the Elsasser fields \citep{chandran15}, rather than by the uncertainty principle \exref{eq:align_uncert} (which would imply, presumably, a positive correlation between $\theta_\lambda$ and $\dz_\lambda$).

-On the other hand, the (numerical) evidence of alignment is real.\footnote{Just to make it all more confusing, the real (observational) evidence is far from conclusive: in the solar wind, \citet{podesta09align} and \citet{wicks13align} see scale-dependent alignment, but only for fluctuations at large scales---larger that what is normally viewed as the outer scale/the start of the inertial range (in the solar wind, this shows up as a break between $f^{-1}$ and $f^{-5/3\dots-3/2}$ slopes in the frequency spectrum). \citet{osman11} also report alignment, on the outer scale, as far as I can tell. \citet{chen12} see alignment across the inertial range, but, to the best of their measurement, it is not scale-dependent.
-Most recently, \citet{verdini18,verdini19} have managed to extract structure functions in three field-dependent directions (see \secref{sec:3D}) that scale in a way that is consistent with scale-dependent alignment, but all measures of the alignment angle $\theta_\lambda$ that they tried had much shallower (but not flat!) scalings than~$\lambda^{1/4}$.
+The numerical evidence in favour of alignment appears to be real and solid.\footnote{Just to make it all more confusing, the real {\em observational} evidence for it is far from solid: in the solar wind, \citet{podesta09align} and \citet{wicks13align} see scale-dependent alignment, but only for fluctuations at large scales---larger that what is normally viewed as the outer scale/the start of the inertial range (in the solar wind, this shows up as a break between $f^{-1}$ and $f^{-5/3\dots-3/2}$ slopes in the frequency spectrum). \citet{osman11} also report alignment, on the outer scale, as far as I can tell. \citet{chen12} see alignment across the inertial range, but, to the best of their measurement, it is not scale-dependent. \citet{verdini18,verdini19} managed to extract structure functions in three field-dependent directions (see~\secref{sec:3D}) that scale in a way that is consistent with scale-dependent alignment, but all measures of the alignment angle $\theta_\lambda$ that they tried had much shallower (but not flat!) scalings than~$\lambda^{1/4}$.
 This appears to be the first time that scale-dependent alignment at small scales has (still quite timidly) shown itself in the solar wind.
-Theoreticians must live in hope that, as both instruments and analysis techniques become more refined, definite and universal scalings will eventually emerge from this sea of uncertainty---there is some recent history of this happening, e.g., with the turbulence spectra in the kinetic range \citep{alexandrova09,chen12density,chen13,sahraoui13,huang14}, so these hopes are perhaps not entirely foolish. } While numerical simulations at currently feasible resolutions cannot definitively verify or falsify Beresnyak's expectation that it is but a transient feature that disappears at small scales, they certainly show aligned, locally 3D-anisotropic turbulence over a respectable inertial subrange at least one order of magnitude wide, and probably two.
-This is approaching the kind of scale separations that actually exist in Nature, e.g., in the solar wind, and we cannot be casually dismissive of a physical regime, even if transient, that occupies most of the phase space that we are able to measure!
+Most recently, \citet{bowen22} also measure scale-dependent alignment, albeit at largish scales, where fluctuations are large and it is not clear that the inertial range has properly started or that the RMHD limit applies.
+Theoreticians must live in hope that, as both instruments and analysis techniques become more refined, definite and universal scalings will eventually emerge from this sea of uncertainty. } While numerical simulations at currently feasible resolutions cannot definitively verify or falsify Beresnyak's expectation that alignment is but a transient feature that disappears at asymptotically small scales, they certainly show aligned, locally 3D-anisotropic turbulence over a respectable inertial subrange at least one order of magnitude wide, and probably two.
+This is approaching the kind of scale separations that actually exist in Nature, e.g., in the solar wind (where the evidence for a $\kperp^{-3/2}$ spectrum has also been firming up: see, e.g., \citealt{chen20}), and we cannot be casually dismissive of a physical regime, even if transient, that occupies most of the phase space that we are able to probe!